lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Come up with a number that would be a "lot" of reprints vs "not a lot" (to gauge popularity generally)

+How old were books, usually? (i.e., how long ago was their first edition)

 ### compare archives ###